erikeldridge/erikeldridge.github.com/content/posts/installing-pmos-on-pixel-3a.md

   - technical-tools
 ---
 ## Context
-In my [previous post](/posts/chromebook-pmos-host), I described my experience setting up my laptop as a postmarketOS (pmOS) host.
+My [previous post](/posts/chromebook-pmos-host) describes my experience setting my laptop as a postmarketOS (pmOS) host, including initializing `pmbootstrap`.
 This post documents my experience using that host to flash pmOS on a Pixel 3a.

 At a high level, the steps are:
 1. Install `android-tools` on the host
-2. Initialize `pmbootstrap` configuration (see previous post)
-3. Build the system image
+2. Use `pmbootstrap` to build a system image
-4. Boot Pixel 3a into Fastboot mode
+3. Boot Pixel 3a into Fastboot mode
-5. Unlock the Bootloader
+4. Unlock the Bootloader
-6. Flash pmOS using `pmbootstrap`
+5. Use `pmbootstrap` to flash pmOS
-7. Reboot into pmOS
+6. Reboot into pmOS
-## Android-tools Install
+## Install android-tools
 I need `android-tools` to get the `fastboot` CLI.
 The installation is straightforward:
 ```sh
 $ sudo apk add android-tools